 MAKE AHEAD AND MEAL PREP TIPS FOR THIS BEEF AND BROCCOLI STIR-FRY

-- Prep the vegetables the day before and store in a large zip-top freezer bag.
+- Wash and prep the broccoli the day before and store in a large zip-top freezer bag.

-- Whisk the ingredients for the sauce the day before and store in a resealable container in the fridge for up to 5 days.
+- Combine the ingredients for the sauce the day before and store in a resealable container in the fridge for up to 5 days.

-- If serving with rice, quinoa or pasta, make a big batch and store in a large resealable container in the fridge.
+- If serving with rice, quinoa or noodles, make a big batch and store in a large resealable container in the fridge.

-- This batch works great for meal prep on Sundays and leftovers make great work or school lunch bowls for the rest of the week.
+- This recipe works great for meal prep on Sundays and leftovers are delicious for work or school lunch bowls for the rest of the week.

-- Divide into lunch containers with your favorite carb – cauliflower rice, brown or white rice, quinoa or even noodles!
+- Divide into lunch containers (these are the ones I use —-> lunch containers) with your favorite carb – cauliflower rice, brown or white rice, quinoa or even noodles!